Carolana: Early history

 The land of Carolana was granted to attorney general Sir Robert Heath by King Charles I in 1629.
 Then in 1698, Daniel Coxe acquired the title from Heath; under it he claimed the region in the rear of the Carolina settlements and including the lower Mississippi Valley.
 There are only two references to Carolana found on modern-day maps, the first was found on the 1651 "Mapp of Virginia" published by John Farrer.
 The second reference is "A Map of Carolana and the River Meschacebe" published by Colonel Daniel Coxe Jr.

 Sir Robert Heath and Carolana

 Heath was attorney general under King Charles I, and in 1629 the king granted Heath with a patent and title to the territory of Carolana.
 The king granted Heath this charter to spread Christianity into the New World and lead a colony, as well as to increase trade, particularly in tobacco.
 Heath had already explored much of the region and was a council member of the Virginia Colony.
-Soon after receiving the charter, Heath began making deals to allow French Protestants colonize the area, but King Charles only granted permission to English people, no Protestants or Catholics.
+Soon after receiving the charter, Heath began making deals to allow French Protestants colonize the area, but King Charles only granted permission to English people, no French or Catholics.
 The land was then sold to various individuals in an attempt to form lasting colonies.